| Who could have guessed that Marco Beltrami,

 with meticulous attention to detail that has served him well in his

+cinematic endeavors.
 Graduating from Brown, he studied in Venice,

 Italy with firebrand avant-garde composer Luigi Nono, though